-On Wednesday, La Jolla Girl and I leave for 2 weeks in Asia.
+On Wednesday, my daughter and I leave for 2 weeks in Asia.
 It’s Tuesday and I haven’t packed, but transpacific travel was a huge part of early motherhood for me, in case you didn’t know.
 She was born in Hong Kong (click for everything I’ve written about HK) and I had to schlep her back to the US by myself more times than I can count between her birth and age 2.
 That’s 26 hours door-to-door, as we often had to connect in Tokyo.

 Anyway, if you’re flying with young kids this summer, here are some random tips by age group.

 As an Amazon Associate I earn from qualifying purchases.

 Kick your ADHD into overdrive.
 Take an antibacterial wipe and/or spray and wipe down every single surface that you think your kid might touch.
 Germs stay alive for several days and airplanes are perpetually in the sky.
 The one time I didn’t do this, my daughter wound up with a virus that almost landed her in the hospital.
 You’re going on vacation (or coming home from one) so why risk it?

 Plan your flight, if possible, according to your baby’s schedule.
 If your baby naps at 1:00 p.m., try to make sure you’re in the air during that time.
 That is if you want them to sleep on the plane.
 I always did.

 If you’re flying overseas, get the interior bassinet measurements.
 My daughter was a long baby and grew out of the bassinet length-wise before she hit the weight limit.